The UK's #1 rated ethical flower company

 How to care for your living Christmas tree

-If you were lucky enough to receive one of our Letterbox Mini Christmas Trees or the Potted Spruce, you'll want to know how to take care of it until you can put it back on display next year.
+If you were lucky enough to receive a living Christmas tree, you'll want to know how to take care of it until you can put it back on display next year.

 We spoke to our plant expert, Lark Hanham, for her tips to keep your mini Christmas tree thriving.